-Many TLU chemistry graduates go on to medical or dental schools, or other professional programs such as pharmacy, exercise physiology and optometry.
+Many TLU chemistry and biochemistry students graduate from TLU and go on to medical or dental schools, or other professional programs such as pharmacy, physician assistants, exercise physiology, and optometry.
 Graduates take positions in a variety of industries, including pharmaceutics, petroleum, cosmetics, environmental testing, and biochemical technology.

 A chemistry degree can open doors into other areas such as aerospace, patent law, education, forensics, and technical business management.

-Every year, TLU Chemistry graduates are admitted graduate schools in the U.S. A majority graduates are awarded full financial support to attend graduate school.
-With a master's degree or a doctorate, several TLU Alumni have obtained positions at colleges and universities and prominent management positions in the chemical industry.
+Every year, TLU Chemistry graduates are admitted to M.S. and Ph.D. programs at schools in the U.S. Most graduates are awarded full financial support to attend graduate school.
+With a master's degree or a doctorate, several TLU Alumni have obtained positions at colleges and universities, the federal government, Southwest Research, and prominent management positions in the chemical industry.

 TLU Chemistry Graduates

-Over the last 25 years we have averaged about 6-8 chemistry graduates per year, with approximately 50% being women.
-Most graduates go on to medical, dental, or veterinary schools.
-Others take jobs in industry or teach high school.
+Over the last 25 years, we have averaged about 6-8 chemistry graduates per year, with greater than 50% being women.
+Most of our students go on to graduate school programs in chemistry or into future schooling for a career in the health professions including M.D., D.O, and P.A. programs.

-Chemistry students have attended graduate school or done post-doctoral work at Utah, Texas Tech, TCU, Baylor, Texas, Texas A&M, Rice, LSU, Wisconsin, Illinois, NC State, Duke, Harvard, Dartmouth, Florida, Cal-Davis, Washington, Yale, and others.
+Our students have attended graduate school or done post-doctoral work at Utah, Texas Tech, TCU, Baylor, the University of Texas at Austin, Texas A&M, Rice, LSU, Wisconsin, Illinois, University of North Carolina, NC State, Duke, Harvard, Dartmouth, Florida, Cal-Davis, Washington, Yale, and others.
 Several were awarded special institutional awards, NSF fellowships, or NIH fellowships, and one received a von Humboldt Fellowship.